sethvincent/development-environments-for-beginners/book.md

 Let's try this thing out.

-Create and navigate to your DevEnvs folder:
+Create and navigate to your dev-envs folder:

 ```
-mkdir ~/DevEnvs
+mkdir ~/dev-envs
-cd ~/DevEnvs
+cd ~/dev-envs
 ```

 Create a folder named `tmp` and change directory into it: